Shop Walmart's best Black Friday 2020 deals right now

 Electronics

-Deals starting November 25 include $80 off the swim-proof Apple Watch Series 3 ($119, originally $199; walmart.com) — a great bet for anyone looking to start fitness tracking (after the holidays, of course!).
-The FitBit Versa 2 ($129, originally $179; walmart.com) is another solid choice, thanks to its six-day battery life, voice control and access to Spotify and Pandora playlists.
+Deals starting November 25 savings on the swim-proof Apple Watch Series (starting at $329.98, originally $563.99; walmart.com) — a great bet for anyone looking to start fitness tracking (after the holidays, of course!).
+The Fitbit Versa 2 ($129, originally $179; walmart.com) is another solid choice, thanks to its six-day battery life, voice control and access to Spotify and Pandora playlists.

-Starting November 27, smarten up your home with savings on the Google Nest Hub ($49.98, originally $89.98, walmart.com), which features a seven-inch touchscreen, Bluetooth and Wi-Fi, and can do everything from tell you the weather to stream your favorite shows.
-You can save $10 the same day on the 2nd generation Google Nest Mini ($29, originally $49; walmart.com) as well.
+Starting November 27, smarten up your home with savings on the Google Nest Hub ($49.98, originally $89.98; walmart.com), which features a 7-inch touch screen, Bluetooth and Wi-Fi, and it can do everything from tell you the weather to let you stream your favorite shows.
+You can save $10 the same day on the second-generation Google Nest Mini ($29, originally $49; walmart.com) as well.

 Headphones and earbuds